This Is Why Some Airplanes Have Rear-Facing Seats

-Backward facing seats might be safer.
+Yes, sitting backward on an airplane may actually be safer.
 Rear-facing seats provide more support for the torso and head, according to an Aircraft SEAT Committee participant from SAE International, a company that develops safety standards.
 “Forward-facing seats allow the occupant’s upper torso to move forward and consequently do not provide the same level of protection,” the member says.
-The extra support from facing backward is the same reason why babies stay in rear-facing car seats for as long as possible, explains Dan Boland, the founder of holidayers.com, and an Airbus A350 pilot working for an international airline.
+The extra support from facing backward is the same reason babies stay in rear-facing car seats for as long as possible, explains Dan Boland, founder of holidayers.com and an Airbus A350 pilot working for an international airline.

-Although there are a handful of airlines that do have some rear-facing seats (more on that later), they are far and few between because rear-facing seats are so heavy.
+Although there are a handful of airlines that do have some rear-facing seats (more on that later), they are few and far between, because rear-facing seats are so heavy.
 “In a crash, these seats will take more strain from the passenger than the more common forward-facing seats and thus need more support from the floor below,” Boland says.
-“Which in turn adds more weight to the aircraft and more weight always burns more fuel.”
-More fuel costs more money, so it’s unlikely that you’ll see rear-facing seats in economy as it’s not worth the expense for airlines, according to Boland.
-There are plenty of other airplane facts you’ve always been curious about, but the seat placement probably isn’t one you questioned.
+“Which in turn adds more weight to the aircraft, and more weight always burns more fuel.”
+More fuel costs more money, so it’s unlikely that you’ll see rear-facing seats in economy, as it’s not worth the expense for airlines, according to Boland.

+Yes, there are some airlines that offer seats that face backward.
 If you do want to try out a rear-facing airplane seat, opt for business class seats with airlines like American, United, Qatar, and British Airways, Boland says.
-“Most of the seats in the row will be forward-facing, but one or two on the windows will be rear-facing,” he says.
+“Most of the seats will be forward-facing, but one or two on the windows will be rear-facing,” he says.
 The staggered seat arrangement means some people will face each other, but SeatGuru notes there are walls, screens, and other visual amenities to distract passengers from making awkward eye contact.
-Don’t worry, avoiding eye contact isn’t one of the rude airplane habits you need to worry about.